Meet your Office of Student Experience staff!

 Favorite NOLA restaurant: Deannie’s in the French Quarter (great fried shrimp!)

 Contact: email@example.com | 504.988.2311

 Colin received his bachelor's degree from Louisiana State University and his master's degree from the University of New Orleans.
 After completing an internship as a mental health therapist during the height of the COVID-19 pandemic, Colin recognized the urgent need for people to stay connected.
 Colin comes to Tulane with the goal of bringing SPHTM students back together through diverse programming and promoting an inclusive and welcoming school culture.
-Colin serves as a co-liaison for the LGBTQIA+ Faculty/Staff Affinity Group.
+Colin serves as the chair for the LGBTQIA+ Faculty/Staff Affinity Group.